Left atrial appendage occlusion: Watchman device

-On March 13, 2015, the U.S. Food and Drug Administration approved the Watchman LAAC Implant, from Boston Scientific, to reduce the risk of thromboembolism from the left atrial appendage in patients with non-valvular AF who are at increased risk of stroke have an appropriate reason to seek a non-drug alternative to blood thinning medications.
+On March 13, 2015, the U.S. Food and Drug Administration approved the Watchman LAAC Implant, from Boston Scientific, to reduce the risk of thromboembolism from the left atrial appendage in patients with non-valvular AF who are at increased risk of stroke and have an appropriate reason to seek a non-drug alternative to blood thinning medications.
 The Watchman implant was studied in two randomized clinical trials and several clinical registries.
 The implant was approved in Europe in 2009.

 The Watchman is a one-time implant typically performed under general anesthesia with transesophageal echo guidance (TEE).
 Similar to a stent procedure, the device is guided into the heart through a flexible tube (catheter) inserted through the femoral vein in the upper leg.
 The implant is introduced into the right atrium and is then passed into the left atrium through a hole in the septum that divides the two atria of the heart.
-This small hole in the septum usually disappear within six months.
+This small hole in the septum usually disappears within six months.
 Once the position is confirmed, the implant is released and is left permanently fixed in the heart.
 The implant does not require open heart surgery and does not need to be replaced.
 Recovery typically takes twenty-four hours.

 The patient continues taking warfarin with aspirin for 45 days post implantation at which point in time they return for a transesophageal echocardiography to judge completeness of the closure and the presence of blood clots.
 If the LAA is completely occluded, then the patient can stop taking warfarin and start clopidogrel and aspirin for six months after implant.
 At six months post implantation, it is recommended for the patient to continue taking aspirin indefinitely.
 In the PREVAIL clinical trial, 92% of patients stopped taking warfarin after 45 days and 99% discontinued warfarin at one year.

 Another device termed PLAATO (percutaneous left atrial appendage transcatheter occlusion) was the first LAA occlusion device, although it is no longer being developed by its manufacturer (Appriva Medical, Inc. from Sunnyvale, California).
 In 210 patients receiving the PLAATO device, there was an estimated 61% reduction in the calculated stroke risk.